sjdv1982/seamless/seamless-towards-02.md

   cannot be serialized.
 - Symlinks still needed.
 - status() will go.
 Instead, context will have a hook registration API that can be configured to link registration names to particular context children.
+UPDATE: it remains here for now, something to do for 0.3 or so
+- Essentially zero runtime support.
+Small API is essentially for construction time (inside macros). .checksum() stays because its implementation is cell-dependent.
+  Beyond that, cells are to be manipulated via managers.
+- Managers are more decentralized: one manager per context.
 Mid-level:
 - Knows about context hierarchy, data cells (with types), code cells (with language), transformers (with language and execution semantics), reactors (same), code injection